maulik-2412/causal-app/README.md

 ```

 Open the URL generated in your console.
 Once you grant permission to the app, you can start development.
+Make sure to change store-url in extensionUI/src/SurveyForm.jsx
+I have hard-coded it, as I could not found a way to dynamically fetch store url.
+A method I used worked in internal frontend, not here.

 ## Deployment